microsoft/minecraft-scripting-samples/build-challenge/README.md

 * build - This is the build phase of the game.
 Players are actively playing and can modify the world and are generally running in Survival mode
 * vote - This is the voting phase of the game.
 Players can apply two votes to the pad of their choice (not including their own team pad)

+`!setscoring [blockvalues/votes]` - Sets the scoring mode of the game.

+* blockvalues - Uses block values as the primary scoring tool of the game, with bonuses for votes and more
+* votes - Derives a score purely based on the number of votes.

 `!setrole [player name] [role]` - Sets the role of the current player.

 * spectator - Places the player on a "camera track" above the play area